Boulder-Lhasa Sister City Project (BLSCP) is a non-profit 501(c)(3) public charity formed in 1986

 In November 2000, Colette Smith, BLSCP member, visited Lhasa for two weeks to assess the current

-built rural schools for primary students, as shown in this photo, and a rural vocational training school for young
+needs of two school programs, for which BLSCP has been a sponsor for several years.
+Namling County Schools Project built rural schools for primary students, as shown in this photo, and a rural vocational training school for young

-Schools Project.
+adults.
 Lhasa Kungshon Language School provides young adults with language and computer

 classes.
 Click here for a list of items currently needed by Lhasa Kungshon